Récardo Bruins Choi: Youth

-Born in Seoul, Choi was adopted by a Dutch family and arrived in the Netherlands at 4 months of age.
-He grew up as Récardo Bruins in the village of Zwartemeer near Emmen, where he started to drive mini go-karts at the age of 5.
+Born in Seoul, Choi was adopted by a Dutch family and arrived in the Netherlands at four months of age.
+He grew up as Récardo Bruins in the village of Zwartemeer near Emmen, where he started to drive mini go-karts at the age of five.
 After his first learning years, practicing the basics of racing, he made the step to the karting competition races and drove his first races in the mini class for children from 8 to 12 years of age.
 This ended very well and in his first seasons of racing Bruins earned numerous of titles and prizes.

 Career

 Bruins racing at TT Circuit Assen in the German Formula Three Championship.

-After this he made the step to the junior class in which he also raced on international circuits.
+After this, Choi made the step to the junior class in which he also raced on international circuits.
 In his second year he received the title of national champion and later that year he stepped up to Intercontinental A class, the highest karting class in the Netherlands at the time.
 Proving to be quick, Bruins in his first year was already a competitor for the national title but due to a mechanic failure he eventually finished second in the championship and had to wait a year to win the title of national champion.
 After his major successes in his karting career, Bruins made the switch to formula racing in 2004.
 At the most important race of the season, the Marlboro masters, Bruins proved his worth by scoring a pole position, the official track record and a podium finish.
 After this success more podium finishes followed and at the end of the season Bruins managed a third place in the overall ranking of the Dutch Formula Renault 2.0 series.
-In 2006 Récardo stepped up to Formula Three racing, in the much faster and highly competitive German Formula Three Championship.
+In 2006, he stepped up to Formula Three racing, in the much faster and highly competitive German Formula Three Championship.
 Proving to be a quick learner, the Korean driver showed his speed by achieving podium finishes and promising results in his Formula Three debut season.

-In 2007, Choi continued his career in another season of German Formula Three Championship, getting 2 pole positions, 2 wins and several podium finishes.
-He finished 4th in the overall standings.
+In 2007, Choi continued his career in another season of German Formula Three Championship, getting two pole positions, two wins and several podium finishes.
+He finished fourth in the overall standings.

-In 2008 he was going to focus on getting a seat in the GP2 Series.
+In 2008, Choi was going to focus on getting a seat in the GP2 Series, although nothing came to fruition.